0x1eef/xchan.rb/README.md

 ### Introduction

-The examples provide a high-level overview, and cover a lot - but not everything. <br>
+The examples introduce xchan.rb, and cover a lot - but not everything. <br>
 The  [API documentation](https://0x1eef.github.io/x/xchan.rb) is available as a complete reference.